 Please note, this post does include affiliate links which means we may receive a commission if you make a purchase after following our link.

-If you have been looking for a Whole30 approved Ketchup replacement and you don't have easy access to Tessamae's Organic Ketchup or Primal Kitchen, both compliant brands, then you should give this Spicy No-Sugar Ketchup a shot.
+If you have been searching for a Whole30 compliant ketchup or paleo friendly ketchup and you don't have easy access to Tessamae's Organic Ketchup or Primal Kitchen, both compliant brands, then you should give this Spicy No added Sugar Ketchup recipe a shot.
 I'll warn you, it doesn't taste just like your fave Heinz Ketchup but for us, it hits the spot.
-It has a ton of flavor, and is easily the reason we've been able to sustain Whole30 threw the first couple of weeks.
+It has a ton of flavor, and is easily the reason we've been able to sustain Whole30 through the first couple of weeks.
 It also doesn't try to be sweet.

 Please note: Some of the links in this post may be affiliate links which means we would earn a commission from the seller if you make a purchase through the link.

 Whenever you start a new diet or way of eating you wonder what will be the toughest part.
 I really, really thought that not having sugar would be the toughest considering I have such a big sweet tooth.
 Surprisingly, despite having a whole whack of candy and chocolate sitting in our liquor cabinet, which is where the contraband has been stored, I haven't been tempted at all.

 The first few breakfasts were really hard because we were eating scrambled eggs and compliant bacon but had no Whole30 approved condiments.
 Being based in Canada can be challenging when many of the Whole30 approved suppliers don't ship to Canada.
 This is getting a bit better in recent times.
 I thought my husband was going to quit after his second ketchup-free serving of bacon and eggs but instead, he got creative.
 This recipe is all him and this is definitely our favorite condiment and has our official seal of approval.

 Spicy No-sugar Ketchup is our Answer